nvidia-holoscan/holoscan-sdk/modules/holoviz/README.md

 to see the options.
 The script supports

--   creating the docker image needed for building Clara Holoviz
+-   creating the docker image needed for building Holoviz
--   building Clara Holoviz
+-   building Holoviz

-The docker image _clara-holoviz-dev_ARCH:?.?.?_ (where `ARCH` is `x86_64` or `aarch64` and `?.?.?` is the version) is used to build the Clara Holoviz executable.
+The docker image _clara-holoviz-dev_ARCH:?.?.?_ (where `ARCH` is `x86_64` or `aarch64` and `?.?.?` is the version) is used to build the Holoviz executable.

 First the _dev_ docker image needs to be build by, this need to be done only once or when the dev docker image changes.